Aimwel-OS/aimwel-gtm-conversion-pixel/README.md

 Developers can easily integrate the conversion/tracking pixel into your website by following these steps:

 1. **Implement GTM Snippet**: Ensure that the GTM snippet is correctly implemented in your website's code.
-The snippet typically needs to be added to your website's header.
+The snippet typically needs to be added to your website's header on all pages.

 2. **Configure the Tag**: In Google Tag Manager, create a new tag based on the template from the Community Template Gallery.
 Fill in the necessary platform parameters to provide us with the Job Id and Brand for which the conversion has been made.